qiime2/docs/source/16s-overview.md

 Because sequencers generate more errors toward the end of reads, it is generally more advisable to discard merged reads based on the expected number of errors (since the "worst" reads will be in the middle), and to truncate single-end reads after a low quality (since the "worst" reads are at the end, and can get quite bad).

-Note that which quality filtering method you choose informs when you should _length trim_ sequences.
+Note that which quality filtering method you choose informs _when_ you should length trim sequences.
 If you discard reads based on expected errors, you should trim them *before* quality filtering.
 If you truncate reads after a certain quality is encountered, you may want to trim them *after* quality filtering.
 You can learn more about
-these approaches two by reading the USEARCH documentation: http://www.drive5.com/usearch/manual/readqualfiltering.
+these two approaches by reading the USEARCH documentation: http://www.drive5.com/usearch/manual/readqualfiltering.

-Note that many of VSEARCH methods also automatically discard reads with ambiguous base calls (i.e. bases that are called as something other than A, T, C, or G).

-@Bod - **TO DO**: is this true of the VSEARCH functions, do you know?
-I've only used USEARCH
-@CD - VSEARCH is very similar to USEARCH but I'm not sure, it's been a while since I've looked at the VSEARCH paper, might be worth referring to that [paper](https://peerj.com/articles/2584/) instead or perhaps link the default settings of [q2-vsearch](https://github.com/qiime2/q2-vsearch/blob/master/q2_vsearch/_cluster_features.py)

 ##### Clustering